Guntar04/guntar04/README.md

 ## Hi there 👋

-My name is Arthur, an I'm a student currenlty studying a Bachelor of Software Engineering with a Major in Game Development.
+My name is Arthur, and I'm a student currenlty studying a Bachelor of Software Engineering with a Major in Game Development.
 Im interested in videos games, coding and football!

 - 🔭 I’m currently working on completeing my studys
 - 🌱 I’m currently learning Unreal Engine and 3D Modeling in Maya